shambakey1/coevolutainary_strategy_based_adversial_search/README.md

 the co-evolutionary strategy is similar to Genetic Algorithm and Evolutionary Strategy optimization techniques in that it uses crossover, mutation and selection.

-PS: The implmenetation uses DEAP python module (https://github.com/DEAP/deap) with some modifications to suit the knights isolation game of the project.
-Unfortunatelly, the implementation consumes too much memory than what is required by the project
-(maybe due to the numpy library)
+PS: The implmenetation uses files from the DEAP python module (https://github.com/DEAP/deap) with some modifications.
+I modified the "eaSimple" algorithm in the DEAP library to "eaSimple_mod" to suit the project/s knights isolation problem.
+Unfortunatelly, the implementation consumes too much memory than what is required by the project (maybe due to the numpy library)